 We thank the Reviewer for this suggestion.
 We have mentioned that the overall number of infectious diseases is small (P. 14, Lines 326-329):

+When a storm or hurricane passes through, stagnant and unclean water is often left behind,52,53 which can be optimal breeding grounds for many diseases, including infectious and parasitic, skin and subcutaneous, blood and digestive system diseases,53,54 though absolute numbers are small compared with other hospitalization causes.

 Line 257: No need to bring COVID to this paper.
 Start this paragraph with Disasters, such as…the other statements are an overreach.